 It is advantageous to be in attendance from the beginning of a course, but students may add a course through the sixth day of the semester (the Tuesday of the first full week of classes).
 A student is permitted to drop a course through the fourth week with that course not appearing on the permanent record.
 Courses dropped the fifth week through the ninth week of the semester are recorded as W (withdrawn).
-No change is permitted after the ninth week.
-The official drop/add request must be made in the seminary Registrar's Office.
-During the summer term comparable dates for changes are in effect (see Student Handbook).
+No change is permitted

+The university reserves the right to require students to after the ninth week.
+The official drop/add request must participate in institutional testing programs as part of be made in the seminary Registrar's Office.
+During the summer term comparable dates for changes are in effect ongoing assessment of student outcomes. (see Student Handbook).